You are here

 - treating me with dignity and compassion

-RCGP ‘Involving and supporting carers and their families’ provides an educational framework and learning resources for GPs and primary care teams.
+These include ‘Involving and supporting carers and their families’, an educational framework and learning resource.

 This set of resources is for everyone who works with carers and highlights the importance of:

 Improving carer identification

 - nominating a lead person for carers

 - asking patients with long term conditions to identify their carers

 - running awareness-raising campaigns to get carers to self-identify

 Improving health care